-The Office of Equity, Diversity and Inclusion has partnered with faculty, staff, and student organizations to provide programming that advances our mission of building equity for all.
-Below please find some recent examples of EDI-sponsored programming.
+The Office of Equity, Diversity and Inclusion partners with faculty, staff, and student organizations to provide programming that advances our mission of building equity for all.
+Below, please find some featured examples of EDI-sponsored programming.

 “Race, Racism and American Law: Re-visioning for the 21st Century” - Workshop on the Seventh Edition of Derrick Bell’s Race, Racism and American Law